 The Woodbury County Sheriff's Office Civil Division has the responsibility of receiving, processing and serving legal documents.
 In the earlier years of the division it was operated almost exclusively by civilian personnel with one sworn deputy assigned to execute writs and orders of the court.
-Over the past 25 years, the Civil Division has grown to include one sworn lieutenant, one sworn sergeant, three sworn deputies and two civilian clerks.
-In addition, two sworn deputies on each patrol shift have been assigned the responsibility of serving civil process.
+The Civil Division has four sworn deputies and two civilian clerks.

 This division is responsible for the service (personal delivery) of all legal processes presented by the state and district courts, attorneys, and the general public.
 Examples of legal processes include: original notices, court orders, juvenile orders, and subpoenas.